Endpoint Data Collection - Administrator Guide - Cortex XDR - Cortex XSIAM - Cortex - Security Operations

 Application Error

-Application crash/hang events, similar to WER/1001.
-These include full path to faulting EXE/Module
+1000: Application unexpected stop/hang events, similar to WER/1001.
+These events include the full path to the EXE file, or to the module with the fault.

 Application